 Stories from Hartford's Grassroots

-Samson Easton entered the State House in Hartford through a door someone had left open.
+Sampson Easton entered the State House in Hartford through a door someone had left open.
 He and another man carried a lantern and yards of black cloth.
 Easton climbed to the cupola and draped the cloth over the “madam justice” statue.
 The two had just finished when some men, who had seen the flicker of Easton’s light, caught sight of “a negro in the dark.”
 The night watchmen caught the two men and held them until the police came.

 John Brown, the abolitionist who electrified the nation with his raid on the government arsenal at Harper’s Ferry, was to be hanged at noon that day– December 2, 1859.
-Before sunrise, Samson Easton, an African American hack driver living on Charles Street in Hartford, succeeded in finding his own way to protest the execution.
+Before sunrise, Sampson Easton, an African American hack driver living on Charles Street in Hartford, succeeded in finding his own way to protest the execution.

 “Old Brown,” as he called himself, was born in Torrington in 1800 to a family that traced its history back to the landing of the first Europeans on Plymouth Rock.
 His grandfather was a hero of the Revolutionary War.
 Brown had been an active abolitionist for twenty years, writing and organizing against slavery and its expansion into western territories.
 He was a part of the Underground Railroad, a network of safe houses that helped escaped slaves travel safely to the north, and had formulated plans to create a school for black children.
 He supported his family with a range of businesses, including wool and cattle trading, which brought him back to the Hartford area over several decades.